- ASSESSMENT ON Internet (Information database for 5000 artists)

 Antique marble statue of "Leda and the Swan" — Roman copy of a lost Greek original statues attributed to the sculptor Timoteo.
 Before the Sotheby's auction this copy was not known neither to experts nor the public.
 About it there was no information in any of the scholarly work on the Roman marble sculpture.
 All because of the end of XVIII century it is quiet-мирно stood in the manor of USK-Холл, owned by the Marquis Zetland.
 This copy — is one of the few with a preserved head, and overall her condition is good.
 Therefore, the increase of the auction price six times against the upper estimate is quite understandable.

 the Sculpture of the young dancer of the Paris ballet Marie van Getem — is the only three-dimensional work, which was exhibited during the life of Degas.
 It was at the impressionist exhibition of 1881.
-Then sculpted in wax statue of a ballerina in a muslin tutu, ballet shoes and even with real hair was considered too graphic.
+Then sculpted in wax statue of a ballerina in a muslin tutu, Pointe shoes and even with real hair was considered too graphic.
 Many resented her "degenerate" features, like "criminal types" Lombroso, author of the then popular theories about developmental delays, which are reflected in the appearance of criminals.
 The sculpture was exhibited in a glass case that was new and relied too ambiguous.
-Only after the death of Degas the audience and the experts evaluatedthe sculpture's dignity.
+Only after the death of Degas, the public and experts have estimated the sculpture's dignity.
 Relatives of the master in 1922, made 28 bronze copies of wax "Dancers", leaving them, however, a muslin skirt and hair ribbons.
 Of these 28 castings in large part has long been in museums.
 In private hands there are about a dozen copies.
 The one that became a record at auction Sotheby's in 2009, was put up by British businessman John Madejski, who, in turn, she got in 2004 for £4.5 million ($8.1 million).
 Five years later, the ballerina sculpture bought for £13.3 million ($18,82 million), i.e. almost three times more expensive.
 It is still the most expensive Degas sculpture.
-Another copy of "the Little dancer" was exhibited at Christie's in 2011, however, the estimate of $25-35 million, according to-видимому, deterred buyers.
+Another copy of "the Little dancer" was exhibited at Christie's in 2011, but estimate $25-35 million, according to-видимому, deterred buyers.

-may 8, 2016 at Christie's "Doomed to failure" in Rockefeller Plaza in a serious fight, with excess of estimate were purchased scandalous sculpture by Italian sculptor Maurizio Cattelan's "Him", depicting the kneeling figure of Hitler.
+may 8, 2016 at Christie's "Doomed to failure" in Rockefeller Plaza in a serious fight, with excess of estimate were purchased scandalous sculpture by Italian sculptor Maurizio Cattelan "Him", depicting the kneeling figure of Hitler.
 The Western audience the sculpture "Him" is well known.
-Her brothers in the series, exhibited more than 10 times in leading museums, including the Centre Pompidou and the Museum of Solomon Guggenheim.
+Her brothers in the seriesexhibited more than 10 times in leading museums, including the Centre Pompidou and the Museum of Solomon Guggenheim.
 A list of publications about this work is difficult to fit on the page.

 I Wonder what "Him" — is drawing work.
 There are only four instances of — plus three artist's proof.
 The latter was sold at Christie's.
 As you can see, the buyer "aunicornist" did not bother — modern collectors have long been seriously taking limited edition items.